A Survey on Large Language Model-Based Game Agents

 \section{Abstract}

 Game environments provide rich, controllable settings that simulate many aspects of real-world complexity.
 As such, game agents offer a valuable testbed for exploring capabilities relevant to Artificial General Intelligence~\cite{Yannakakis2018AIGames}.
 Recently, the emergence of Large Language Models (LLMs) provides new opportunities to endow these agents with generalizable reasoning, memory, and adaptability in complex game environments.
 This survey offers an up-to-date review of LLM-based game agents (LLMGAs) through a unified reference architecture.
 At the single-agent level, we synthesize existing studies around three core components: memory, reasoning, and perception–action interfaces, which jointly characterize how language enables agents to perceive, think, and act.
 At the multi-agent level, we outline how communication protocols and organizational models support coordination, role differentiation, and large-scale social behaviors.
-To contextualize these designs, we introduce a challenge-centered taxonomy linking six major game genres to their dominant agent requirements, from low-latency control in action games to open-ended goal formation in sandbox worlds.
-A curated list of related papers is available at: \url{https://github.com/git-disl/awesome-LLM-game-agent-papers}.
+To contextualize these designs, we introduce a challenge-centered taxonomy linking six major game genres to their dominant agent requirements, from low-latency response in action games to open-ended goal formation in sandbox worlds.
+We will continuously update the survey to track new developments, and we maintain a continuously updated list of related papers at: \url{https://github.com/git-disl/awesome-LLM-game-agent-papers}.